zzsun777/cpp_multithreaded_order_matching_engine/README.md

 ===========================================================================

-**The project description :** A multithreaded limit order matching engine written in C++11 using FIX protocol 4.2 .
+**The project description and technical information :** A multithreaded limit order matching engine written in C++11 using FIX protocol 4.2 .

 - It targets both Linux ( tested on CentOS and Ubuntu ) and Windows systems ( tested on Windows 8.1).